richardthorp/rodeo/README.md

 ![The top of the add recipe form](static/images/readme-images/add-recipe-form-top.jpg 'The top of the add recipe form')

 The 'meat', 'vegetarian' and 'vegan' options are radio button inputs, and one of them must be selected for the form to validate.
 Below them, there are several optional checkboxes that further categorise the recipe.
-These options are rendered at the top of the recipe page for that recipe, just below the recipe name which can be seen [in the **'/recipe_page'** section](#recipe-options-image)
+These options are rendered at the top of the recipe page for that recipe, just below the recipe name.
+This can be seen [in the **'/recipe_page'** section](#recipe-options-image)

-These options are also the same as the options offered to users when using the filter aspect of the search functionality on **/all_recipes**, **/my_recipes** and **/added_recipes**.
+These options match the options offered in the filter aspect of the search functionality on **/all_recipes**, **/my_recipes** and **/added_recipes**.

 Below this, the user is asked to input ingredients and instructions.
 Both of these sections feature a JavaScript-powered plus button, which adds an additional input to the relevant section, but only if all previous inputs have been used.
 Should the user try to add an input before using all available inputs, a tooltip pops up on the empty input to say 'Please use this input first'.

 ![The tooltip that appears if the plus button is pressed early](static/images/readme-images/add-row-tooltip.jpg 'The tooltip that appears if the plus button is pressed early')

 The instructions text inputs feature an auto-resize function (powered by JavaScript and written by James Padolsey http://james.padolsey.com) which makes the input grow as the user enters text.
-This makes it much easier for the user to look back at what they have written.
+This makes it much easier for the user to look back at what they have written without the need to scroll.

 ![The auto-resize text box in action](static/images/readme-images/textbox-resize.jpg 'The auto-resize text box in action')

-Beneath the instructions inputs is the 'How many people does it feed' input!
+Beneath the instructions section is the 'How many people does it feed' input.
 This is a required input that will accept any positive integer.
 This information is also presented with the other recipe details underneath the recipe name on the recipe page.

 Finally, the user is presented with an optional file input to add an image to the recipe page.
 By clicking on the button, the file explorer for the user's device is opened and any image file can be selected.
 The file type is also validated at the back-end and will be rejected if the file extension isn't jpg, jpeg or png.

-As well as the file type, the file size is also validated at both the front and back end in order to stop the database becoming reaching its data capacity too quickly.
+As well as the file type, the file size is also validated at both the front and back end in order to stop the database reaching its data capacity too quickly.
 If a file larger than 1MB is selected, a JavaScript function triggers a browser alert that says 'File size too big, please choose a smaller file.' and the file is removed from the file input.
 If for any reason this validator fails, there is a limit set within the flask app that will reject any request data greater than 1.2MB.
-In this instance, the user should be redirected to the **/added_recipes** page.
+In this instance, the user is redirected to the **/added_recipes** page.

 If a file is selected that meets both the file type and size requirements, the file name is rendered next to the input to reassure the user that the file is selected.